-It’s easy to make compost, and the Hilltown Resource Management Cooperative makes it even easier by offering rodent-resistant home composting bins at 50% less than retail prices.
+It’s easy to make compost, and the Hilltown Resource Management Cooperative makes it even easier by offering rodent-resistant home composting bins at 50% savings off retail prices.
 The Earth Machine Compost bin has a capacity of 11 cubic feet, the equivalent of about 4 bags of leaves.
 It has a sliding door at the bottom for removing compost and a locking lid.
 It is made from 50% post-consumer recycled plastic.

 For downloadable PDF of image click here...

 The Earth Machine compost bins help hold in heat and moisture, keep animals out, and look more attractive than open compost heaps.
 Organic material will start to turn to compost in the bins in 3 to 6 months.
 Compost, known as "black gold" to gardeners, replenishes nutrients in the soil, helps retain moisture, makes the soil easy to work, and helps plants resist disease.
 Compost makes plants healthy so they can overcome adverse conditions without pesticides or chemical fertilizers.